 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 Why the Test is Performed

 Antibodies may be produced when your immune system mistakenly considers healthy tissue to be a harmful substance.
-In the case of platelet antibodies, your body created antibodies to attack platelets.
+In the case of anti-platelet antibodies, your body creates antibodies that attack or coat your own platelets.
 As a result, you will have a lower than normal number of platelets in your body.
 This condition is called

 A negative test is normal.
 This means that you do not have anti-platelet antibodies in your blood.